 Program Description

 Geoscience applies the principles of chemistry, physics, mathematics, and biology to understand the composition, structure, and history of the Earth and the processes that govern it.
-Geoscientists then use this knowledge to address societal needs and problems, such as locating and characterizing mineral, energy, and groundwater resources, assessing seismic and other geologic hazards, and evaluating and remediating environmental contamination.
-The University of Utah’s Geoscience program will provide you with a broad foundation in fundamental science concepts, and you can then individualize your degree by pursuing one of three emphasis areas in the geoscience field: Geology (which focuses on geologic materials, Earth systems, and fossils); Environmental Geoscience (which focuses on the layers of the atmosphere and their interactions); and Geophysics (which focuses on using physical methods to image and understand the Earth).
-Regardless of emphasis area, all program graduates will be prepared and qualified to pass the professional geologist licensure examination.
-After graduation, students are prepared for post-graduate work in the earth sciences, or professional jobs requiring earth science knowledge (such as environmental law and earth resource management).
+Geoscientists then use this knowledge to study earth systems processes like climate change, plate tectonics, and deep time ecosystems.
+Geoscientists also address societal needs and problems, such as mineral, energy, and groundwater resources; assessing geologic hazards; and evaluating and remediating environmental contamination.
+The University of Utah’s Geoscience program will provide you with a broad foundation in fundamental science concepts, and you can then individualize your degree by pursuing one of two emphasis areas in the geoscience field: Geology (which focuses on geologic materials, Earth systems, paleontology, and earth history) or Geophysics (which focuses on using physical methods to image and understand the Earth).
+Students can also major and emphasize in Environmental Science – Geoscience.
+After graduation, students are prepared for post-graduate work in the earth sciences, or professional jobs requiring earth science knowledge, such as professional geologists, consultants, or geological engineers in the public and private sector of energy and mineral resources, water resources, emergency management, data science, and planetary science, or as museum professionals, teachers, or professors.

 The Student Experience